 Virologica Sinica is an academic journal which aims at presenting the cutting-edge basic and applied research on viruses all over the world.
 The journal publishes peer-reviewed original research articles and reviews, as well as commentaries and letters to the editor, to encompass the latest developments in all branches of virology, including research on animal, plant and microbe viruses.
-The journal welcomes articles on virus discovery, viral pathogenesis, virus-host interaction, vaccine development, antiviral agents and therapies, and virus related bio-techniques.
+The journal welcomes articles on virus discovery and characterization, viral epidemiology, viral pathogenesis, virus-host interaction, vaccine development, antiviral agents and therapies, and virus related bio-techniques.

 Research articles belong to the full length article type, and should include elements as follows: title, running title, and byline; correspondent footnote; abstract and keywords; introduction; materials and methods; results; discussion; acknowledgements; compliance; author contributions; references; figure legends and figures/tables.
 The article length generally should not exceed 6,000 words, and detailed requirements are in the Format section.

 Review articles are summaries of important developments in virology research.
 They must be based on published articles and may address any subject within the scope of the journal.
 Reviews must have abstracts and keywords, and the body may have section headings and/or paragraph lead-ins.
 The article length can be 4,000 words and more.

 Reviews should describe and synthesize recent developments of a sharply defined topic on virology and highlight future directions.
 Most reviews are generally invited by the Editors, but unsolicited submissions may also be considered.
 You may send a pre-submission inquiry to the Editorial office with a proposed review outline.
 To submit a proposal, please provide a 1-page summary of the topic and overall aims of the review article.

 Letters are intended for the presentation of brief observations and published in a short-form format.
 The text should not exceed 1,500 words (exclusive of references); the number of figures and tables should be kept into one, while references are limited to 15.